-- 3. Judging will be done by age not experience in all projects. - 9.
+- 8. Judging will be done by age not experience in all projects. - 9.
 Cards with colored stickers will be given out during the fair rather than ribbons.
 These can be redeemed at the Extension office for ribbons for those who request them.
 Grand Champion and Reserve Grand Champion ribbons will still be given out and displayed at the fair. - 10.
 Any exhibit that is brought in for judging, but the exhibitor chooses not to have it displayed, will receive only a ribbon award but no premium. - 11.
-All classes will be divided in Junior and Senior as stated by the Class number followed by "A" for Junior or "B" for Senior. there will be NO levels in Foods, Photography and Clothing. - 12.
+All classes will be divided in Junior and Senior as stated by the Class number followed by "A" for Junior or "B" for Senior. - 12.
 If a child is not available for consultation judging parents can bring projects in but will not be allowed to answer questions or be present for judging.
 Superintendent will be available to write comments. - 13.
-4-H & FFA members must meet the member in good standings requirements to participate in food and live-stock sale.
+4-H & FFA members must meet the member in good standings requirements to participate in food and live-stock sale. - 14.
+Copyrighted and/or trademarked materials used in displays, demonstrations, posters or other activities will be disqualified if the exhibitor does not request permission to use the copyrighted and/or trademarked materials and will not be displayed or receive ribbons.